shreyas-kuloor/apotheosis-net/README.md

 - Receive voice for conversation with AI
 - Emoji counter - Support standard emojis, add filters to command to filter out standard emojis, only show emojis from current guild
 - AI Song request
+- Only allow certain roles to plex request